A Walyalup / Fremantle Airbnb elopement

 Thank you immensely for being an integral part of our special day.
 Your warmth and professionalism truly made our ceremony an unforgettable experience, and we couldn't be happier with how everything turned out.
 We're still beaming with happiness, and reminiscing about every moment.

-Wedding portraits in Fremantle
+Elopement portraits in Walyalup / Fremantle

 Soon after, the wedding party went for a walk around Fremantle with photographer Kat from Red Eclectic for some amazing portraits.